-CO1: Sort an array's elements using suitable sorting algorithms.
-[Analyze]

-CO2: Search an element in an array using linear and binary search algorithms.
-[Analyze]

-CO3: Analyse linear data structures like stack, queue, linked list and its operations.

-CO4: Analyse non-linear data structures tree, heaps and graph and its operations.
+CO1: Upon completion of the course, the student will be able to, Sort an array's elements using suitable sorting algorithms.
+[Analyze] CO2: Search an element in an array using linear and binary search algorithms.
+[Analyze] CO3: Analyse linear data structures like stack, queue, linked list and its operations.
+[Analyze] CO4: Analyse non-linear data structures tree, heaps and graph and its operations.
 [Analyze]